 - Lidar—A light detection and ranging sensor that uses a laser (light amplification by stimulated emission of radiation) radar to transmit a light pulse and a receiver with sensitive detectors to measure the backscattered or reflected light.
 Distance to the object is determined by recording the time between transmitted and backscattered pulses and by using the speed of light to calculate the distance traveled.

 - Radar—An active radio detection and ranging sensor that provides its own source of electromagnetic energy.
 An active radar sensor, whether airborne or spaceborne, emits microwave radiation in a series of pulses from an antenna.
 When the energy reaches the target, some of the energy is reflected back toward the sensor.
 This backscattered microwave radiation is detected, measured, and timed.
 The time required for the energy to travel to the target and return back to the sensor determines the distance or range to the target.
 By recording the range and magnitude of the energy reflected from all targets as the system passes by, a two-dimensional image of the surface can be produced.
+Synthetic aperture radar (SAR) is a radar technique.
+For more information about SAR, please see the What is Synthetic Aperture Radar?
+Backgrounder.

 - Ranging Instrument—A device that measures the distance between the instrument and a target object.
 Radars and altimeters work by determining the time a transmitted pulse (microwaves or light) takes to reflect from a target and return to the instrument.
 Another technique employs identical microwave instruments on a pair of platforms.
 Signals are transmitted from each instrument to the other, with the distance between the two determined from the difference between the received signal phase and transmitted (reference) phase.
 These are examples of active techniques.
 An active technique views the target from either end of a baseline of known length.
 The change in apparent view direction (parallax) is related to the absolute distance between the instrument and target.